Results Registry

 Test TypeExternal Independent quantum computing experiment (Google Quantum AI, Willow chip)

 Confirming ProgramGoogle Quantum AI.
 Willow is a 105-qubit superconducting processor.
-Result published in Nature, December 2024.
+Published in Nature, December 2024.

 OutcomeFull Compliance.
 Google Willow achieved below-threshold error correction with ×2 error reduction per surface code distance increment, an exact match to the predicted scaling relationship.

-ControlNull hypothesis: error rate scales subexponentially or linearly with qubit count (standard quantum decoherence expectation).
-Alternative: engineering improvements alone account for the scaling without requiring information optimization principles.
+ControlNull hypothesis: error rate scales subexponentially or linearly with qubit count.
 The exponential scaling across multiple distance increments is not explained by engineering improvements alone.

 Number of Tests1 primary (Willow chip).
 Surface code distances d=3,5,7 tested with consistent scaling.

 Next StepsFramework prediction for next milestone: logical qubit fidelity exceeding 99.9% at d=9 or d=11.
-Test of whether scaling holds into the fault-tolerant regime or exhibits a ceiling.
-The framework further predicts that the ceiling, if any, will appear at a threshold correlating with information-theoretic channel capacity rather than purely physical decoherence rates.
+The framework further predicts that any ceiling will appear at a threshold correlating with information-theoretic channel capacity rather than purely physical decoherence rates.

 Lessons LearnedThe confirmation validates the information optimization basis but does not distinguish between the framework's specific substrate mechanism and other optimization-based explanations.
 Future predictions in this domain should specify a test that distinguishes the pre-geometric substrate mechanism from engineering optimization alone.